The new London docks of the early 19th century

-In its early years the West India Docks were receiving around 500 ships each year, with the discharge of goods reduced from at least a month down to three or four days.
+In its early years the West India Docks were receiving around 500 ships per annum, with the discharge of goods reduced from at least a month down to three or four days.
 Discipline and procedures were very strict.
-A high wall surrounded by a water-filled ditch was built around the complex so that entry and exit was restricted to guarded gates, minimalizing theft of merchandise.
+A high wall surrounded by a water-filled ditch was built around the complex so that entry and exit was restricted to guarded gates, minimizing theft of merchandise.
 The West India Docks specialized primarily in sugar and rum.
 Once weighed and counted the cargo was put into storage within tall dockside warehouses or loaded onto lighters or carts for onward travel to its destinations.
 Two hundred full-time waged labourers were employed by the company when the West India Docks opened.
 As they were so distant from London a new remote community began to grow as a working-class suburb at Poplar and on the Isle of Dogs.

 Being closer to the City meant that the London Docks were to displace a more urban area than the West India Docks, at a subsequently higher cost.
 Two thousand houses, businesses, Shadwell Waterworks, and part of the churchyard of St. John’s Wapping, were to be replaced by the new dock complex.
 According to later reports 24 ‘inferior’ streets, and 33 courts, alleys, lanes and rows were cleared, providing an improvement to the Parish of St. George’s.